gem5bootcamp/lps2024/slides/02-Using-gem5/07-full-system.md

 ## What is Full System Simulation?

-Full system simulation (FSS) is a type of simulation that emulates a complete computer system, including the CPU, memory, I/O devices, and system software like operating systems.
+Full-system simulation is a type of simulation that emulates a complete computer system, including the CPU, memory, I/O devices, and system software like operating systems.

 It allows for detailed analysis and debugging of hardware and software interactions.